In my TMJ consultations, I always ask about sleep position. Why?

-Well, you have posture 24/7/365, and since you spend about one-third of your life sleeping, your posture during sleep is as important as waking posture.
+You have posture 24/7/365!
+And, since you spend about one-third of your life sleeping, your posture during sleep is at least as important as your waking posture.

-Maybe it’s even more important, since you’re asleep and unaware.
+Maybe it’s even more important, since you’re unconscious while sleeping and may get your body into some unusual positions that create strains.

-Hence, setting yourself up for good sleep posture will pay off over time in less pain and strain.
+Hence, setting yourself up for good sleep posture will pay off over time with less strain and pain.
+Waking up refreshed and pain-free from a good night’s sleep makes your life more pleasant.

 I recommend a pillow designed for back and side sleepers called the Therapeutica Sleeping Pillow.
 It looks like this: